netgroup-polito/crownlabs-site/README.md

 **Development**:
 ```
-# This command starts the Hugo server and watches the site directory for changes.
+# Start the Hugo server; this command will also watch the site directory for changes
 $ hugo server -D
 ```